 Charles M. Treviño was first elected to the Board of Directors of the Upper San Gabriel Valley Municipal Water District (Upper District) in November 2008 and has since served two consecutive 4-year terms.
 Treviño represents Upper District’s Division 2 which includes all or parts of Arcadia, Rosemead, San Gabriel, South Pasadena, South San Gabriel, and Temple City.

 During his tenure as a Director, Treviño has served as President of the Board in 2011 and Vice President in both 2009 and 2010.
-Treviño currently serves as Upper District’s representative to the Association of California Water Agencies’ Joint Powers Insurance Authority, the San Gabriel Valley Protective Association, and as a board member of the Main San Gabriel Basin Watermaster.
+Treviño currently serves as Upper District’s representative to the Metropolitan Water District of Southern California and as a board member of the Main San Gabriel Basin Watermaster.
 He is also a member of the Los Angeles County Water Appeals Board, the Vice President of the Los Angeles County Commission for Older Adults, and a former Chairman of the South Pasadena Senior Commission.

 Director Treviño has been a strong supporter of Upper District’s development of an Integrated Resources Plan, Urban Water Management and Water Use Efficiency Plans, which have outlined the district’s blueprint for water reliability and ensure a sustainable, clean water supply.
 Director Trevino has also strongly advocated for the expansion of Upper District’s robust recycled water system and community-based stormwater capture projects across the district’s service area.